depinette/backtoweb/README.md

 =========

 Backtoweb is a simple web framework for Objective-C developer.

-It may be used to create web services and websites.
-It uses a simple handlers mechanism which map a URL path to an Objective-C block.
+It uses a simple handler mechanism which map a URL path to an Objective-C block.

 In the following example, we are mapping `http://mywebsite/hello/world` to a block which outputs a single text line.